What AAFSW is Doing

 Sheila Switzer, AAFSW Program Chair and AAFSW Foreign Born Spouse State Liaison

-Karen Villar, AAFSW Spouses in Transition Coordinator
+Karen Villar, former AAFSW Spouses in Transition Coordinator

 Dr. Joanna Athanasopoulos Owen, AAFSW President and AAFSW Fun For Funds Chair